Could a Benevolent Fund Help You Through Bereavement?

 This can depends on personal circumstances, as well as the available funds of each benevolent trust or hardship fund and their criteria.
 Benevolent funds primarily assist people with costs or expenses in circumstances where there is no other financial solution.
-They may ask you to provide details of your current income, as well as your financial outgoings, so that they can assess how they can help in a specific way.
+They may ask you to confidentially provide full details of your current income, as well as your financial outgoings, so that they can assess how they can help in a specific way.

 Some benevolent funds may be provided in a one-off payment to help in very difficult circumstances, such as towards a funeral’s cost, while other hardship grants may provide financial support to help people cope or adjust over a longer period of time.
 In some cases, a financial award may be made directly to an individual or family, while in others, the benevolent fund will arrange to pay a supplier or service provider on your behalf.